dotnet falcon

 Jun 27, 2019

 I have been doing .NET development for quite a while now.
 Sometimes people ask me how is it possible that I still find it interesting.
 Well, the answer is easy: I'm super D.R.Y.
-If you are not familiar with the term, you should look it up, but it
+If you are not familiar with the term, you should look it up,

 The specification pattern and variance